How To Add Locations Manually through the Admin

 Note: In addition to providing the Meta Information, you will also need to make the Meta Info accessible to the search engines.
 If you are using the standard Bullseye interface, you can achieve this by putting up a list page which links to all the location landing pages.
 See Create a Location List Interfacefor more information.
 If you are using our API you can create your own interface to make the landing pages accessible.

-Bullseye offers optional custom translation functionality, as an add-on subscription to a web premium account.
+Bullseye offers optional custom translation functionality, as an add-on subscription to a Find account.
 For more information, see Configure Language Translation

 If you are using Complex Attributes, you will see an additional tab which will have a name you enter.
 For more info on Complex Attributes see Complex Attributes